rtagirov/nessy/README.md

 Before compiling the code make sure to update the list of dependencies by running bash ./src/make/write_deps.sh ./src/*.for > ./src/make/Makefile.deps

-To compile HMINUS + FIOSS, run "make all" in the ./src directory
+To compile HMINUS + FIOSS, run "make 64" in the ./src directory